Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: ECM performance model

 Figure \ref{fig:ECM_AA_perf} shows a comparison of the measured performance for the AVX-vectorized AA pattern implementation with the three models described above.
 Apart from the region around the saturation point (3--4 cores), the third assumption provides the best fit to the data.

-For completeness the picture also shows the AVX implementation of the pull-split propagation pattern with and without non-temporal stores (triangles).
-Although the pull-split NT version has almost the same computational intensity as the AA pattern, it is not competitive.
+It was already shown in Fig.~\ref{fig:socket_channelvspacking} that the pull-split propagation pattern (with and without NT stores) is not competitive since it cannot saturate the memory bandwidth, although the NT version has almost the same computational intensity as the AA pattern.
 This failure can mainly be attributed to the fact that the pull-split variant cannot be efficiently SIMD-vectorized on the Sandy Bridge architecture due to the indirect access in every lattice site update.
 More specifically, the loop which loads the neighboring distribution functions and stores intermediate results into temporary buffers is scalar.
-The loops which write the updated data back to the grid for the new time step can be vectorized, which makes the use of non-temporal stores possible (down-triangles).

-We will ignore pull-split from now on and focus the following discussion on the AA pattern.
+We will thus ignore pull-split from now on and focus the following discussion on the AA pattern.